drago0808/airbnb/README.md

 ## URL for App

-The app can be accessed in a browser using the following URL:
+The app can be accessed in a browser using the link below:

 https://carter-vonderahe.shinyapps.io/NYC_Airbnb_Listings_Explorer/